Tuesday, December 1, 2015

 That part isn't so bad, I guess.

 I could go on to describe further what Coca-Cola does to the body, but frankly I don't understand the rest of the infographic with all its chemicals and formulas and hazmat warnings.
-You'd have to drink way less Coke than I for your brain to be able to figure it out; mine is still too busy trying to scope out where my proper ration of sex is and why I got a C minus on my paper.
+My brain is too busy trying to scope out what happened to my quota of fabulous sex with gorgeous partners and why I got a C minus on my term paper.

 So how to go Coca-Cola Cold Turkey?

 Just drink a lot of water?
 Water is the beverage equivalent of Wonderbread.
 Orange juice then?
 Well, OJ may be fine for breakfast, but if you're drinking it morning, noon, and night your esophagus will soon be fit only for sausage casing.

 But I have found the solution.
 A drink that is smooth, delicious, non-irritating to the stomach, and even healthful.
 And I have former television talk show host Larry King to thank for it.

 Now I've always wanted to be exactly like Larry King except in every way possible other than the succession of hot wives.
 Not long ago I heard Larry on the radio extol the virtues of drinking red grape juice.
 Did you know that grape juice is rich in flavonoids and catchin, which are extremely heart healthy substances?
 And did you know that no one drinking grape juice has ever spontaneously combusted into Kathie Lee Gifford?

 So I reacquainted myself with grape juice and I like it just fine.
 And the grape juice I prefer is Kedem's, made in strict compliance with rabbinical standards which means I got the Big Boy pulling for me too.
 Frankly grape juice has it all --- except that clean crisp delicious kick to the throat that only Coke has.